Best Pumpkin picking in Essex 2020

 Cammas Hall Farm, Hatfield Broad Oak

 Everyone raves about the cakes at Cammas Hall Farm, (the Victorian sponge is made from fresh strawberries grown right outside the door), so that’s a top reason to go and the pick-your-own pumpkin field is a Halloween bonus.
 The farm offers year-round fruit picking but strawberries are the main crop.
 During autumn, a pumpkin field is set up with trails to select your own pumpkin from various sizes.
-There is also a tractor ride around the fields, which Finn loved the most!
+There is usually a tractor ride around the fields but operations are currently suspended due to Covid-19 restrictions.
 You can also pick your own corn (which was delicious) and there is a large Maize Maze which, if you get easily lost like us, you can spend an hour just running around trying to find the way out.

 Needham Green, Hatfield Broad Oak CM22 7JT